15+ Top SAST Vendors in the US Guide (2025)

 • AI Code Review: Starts from $12/user/month

-• Code Quality platform: Starts from $15/user/month
+• Code Quality Platform: Starts from $15/user/month

 • Has enterprise plans + On prem solutions.